westminsterwooster/wpc-tech-docs-guest/docs/documentation/video/lowering_screen.md

 # Lowering Projector Screen

 ## Introduction
 This guide details how to lower the projector screen in Mackey Hall.
-Below, see detailed instructions to help you lower the projector screen.
+Below, see detailed instructions.

  If you need information on retracting the projector screen, please refer to [this article](./retracting_screen.md "Retracting Projector Screen").